Matt-Cumber/UniveristyOfLeedsPublic/README.md

 Due to plagiarism concerns, instead of uploading pure code, find some demos of courseworks here.

 ## Group Project - Game Engine
 I have been developing a C++, OpenGl, GLSL game engine as part of a group project module in my final year of my masters degree in Computer Science with High Performance Games Engineering.
 A more in depth video of the engine will be availabale soon which will include features added by my team members.
+However, the repository is public and the code can be found at https://github.com/kablouser/PlatinumEngine.

-However, here I will demo the particle system which I implemented.
+Here I will demo the particle system which I implemented.
 To implement this feature, I had to write a new shader in GLSL and a renderer which makes use of instancing in OpenGl.
 I use a texture atlas to texture particles and can index into the atlas using different parameters.

 ### Particle Effect No Texture - Pixel Fire